uchiru/fias/README.md

 # GeoLinker

-It's help your to add FIAS to any projects
+It helps your to add FIAS to any project

 ## Installation